gjcooper/VAULT/01_articles/chernev2010categorization.md

 ## My Thoughts

-I think this simple idea goes a long way, the implicit "categorisation" of food stimuli into healthy/unhealthy foods (or as Chernev & Gal put it virtues and vices) appears to cause an averaging of estimated caloric content of the meals when estimating the caloric content of a virtue + vice combination as compared to a vice + vice or separate judgement of the individual items.
+I think this simple idea goes a long way, the implicit "[[Categorisation]]" of food stimuli into healthy/unhealthy foods (or as Chernev & Gal put it virtues and vices) appears to cause an averaging of estimated caloric content of the meals when estimating the caloric content of a virtue + vice combination as compared to a vice + vice or separate judgement of the individual items.

 This combination of the two ends of of a continuous scale of _healthiness_ has some implications for the [[Exemplar-based consumer choice model|GCM inspired analysis]] I have been doing.
 %% end notes %%